-[Require ≥ FH5A response, ≤ current age]
+Enter INTEGER [Require ≥ FH5A response, ≤ current age] OR

+-1 Do not know

+OR

+-3 Prefer not to answer

+OR

 -11 Still taking the pill

 If you are currently taking the pill, select 'Still taking the pill'.
 If you are unsure, please provide an estimate or select 'Do not know'.